 As Medium super output areas (MSOAs) and Lower super output areas (LSOAs) do not fit exactly into ward boundaries, The Office for National Statistics (ONS) have defined a best fit for each MSOA and LSOA.
 For further details, plus the ONS reference E code for wards, MSOAs and LSOAs, see: Calderdale MSOAs, LSOAs, and COAs by Postcode.
 These are used in census and other statistical data.

-You can access these datasets via Schools data at ward level, or use these individual links:
+You can access these datasets via Schools data at ward level.

 Sometimes it is easier to provide headline data as a visualisation, rather than just black and white numbers.
 We are building up a series of data visualisations that provide graphical representations of headline data on various subjects.
 Behind the visualisations, there is also the data used, plus additional relevant data, in a spreadsheet form.
 Where suitable, we have used RAG rating (red, amber and green) to provide a comparison between the different wards (or Medium super output area) and against Calderdale as a whole:

 |Active Calderdale profile:||Level of activity in secondary school children, life expectancy at birth, travel to work and school / college, long term health limiting activity, primary school children’s weight, and the percentage of residents who exercise for over four hours, 150 minutes (current recommendation) or don’t exercise each week;|